mojomojo1/bootkon/tutorial.neos.md

 Follow Step by Step Instructions [here](https://docs.google.com/document/d/1NAcQb9qUZsyGSe2yPQWKrBz18ZRVCL7X9e-NDs5lQbk/edit?usp=drive_link)

-# **\[LAB\] Load data via BigLake External Tables**
+## **\[LAB\] Load data via BigLake External Tables**

-Goal of the lab Ingest fraudulent and non fraudulent transactions dataset into BigQuery using three methods: Using BigLake with data stored in Google Cloud Storage (GCS) Near real-time ingestion into BigQuery using [Cloud PubSub](https://cloud.google.com/pubsub)
+Goal of the lab:  Ingest fraudulent and non fraudulent transactions dataset into BigQuery using three methods: \
+Using BigLake with data stored in Google Cloud Storage (GCS) \
+Near real-time ingestion into BigQuery using [Cloud PubSub](https://cloud.google.com/pubsub) \
+[OPTIONAL] Batch Ingestion into BigQuery using Dataproc Serverless

 CAUTION:  This lab is for educational purposes only and should be used with caution in production environments.
 Google Cloud Platform (GCP) products are changing frequently, and screenshots and instructions might become inaccurate over time.
 Always refer to the latest GCP documentation for the most up-to-date information.